Unlicensed Contractor Crimes in Hernando

 Florida Statute Section 489.127(1) prohibits an unlicensed person in Hernando County, FL, from doing any of the following:

-The authorities argue that these crimes cause the loss of work for legitimate contractors by obtaining work that would normally go to properly licensed contractors.
+The authorities argue that these crimes cause legitimate contractors to lose work by obtaining work that would normally go to properly licensed contractors.

 Additionally, unlicensed contractors can often undercut the prices quoted by licensed contractors, especially when the unlicensed contractor fails to obtain the proper permits or provide workers’ compensation insurance for its employees.